tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![music3](Images/music3.PNG)

-Comment to students, that in this instance, we may prefer the first (shallow) model due to better performance on validation (or test) data, unless there is some way of preprocessing the data or tuning the model that would limit the effects of overfitting, like performing PCA or adding more nodes to the hidden layer.
+Explain to students, that in this instance, we may prefer the first (shallow) model due to better performance on validation (or test) data, unless there is some way of preprocessing the data or tuning the model that would limit the effects of overfitting, like performing PCA or adding more nodes to the hidden layer.

 Ask students for any questions before moving on.